Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 - Overall site layout and access conditions

-For rooftop solar, inspections often overlap with roof assessments, providing a complete picture of both the array and the supporting structure.
+For rooftop solar, visual documentation often overlaps with roof review, providing a broader picture of both the array and the supporting structure.

 Ground-mounted solar fields

-Drone inspections are particularly effective for large solar fields, where aerial coverage makes it easy to document alignment, drainage, access roads, and vegetation management needs across the entire site.
+Drone imagery is particularly effective for large solar fields, where aerial coverage makes it easy to document alignment, drainage, access roads, and vegetation management needs across the entire site.

 Deliverables That Support Real Work